alanmitchell/bmon/docs/source/adding-buildings-and-sensors.rst

 To start using the BMON system, Sensors and Buildings must be added to the system.
 A Sample building and a Sample sensor were added to BMON when it was installed on the web server.
 This document will show how to add your actual buildings and sensors to the system.

-(The sample building and sensor can be deleted once at least one actual building and sensor are added to the system.)
+The sample building and sensor can be deleted once at least one actual building and sensor are added to the system.

 Logging into BMON's Admin Interface
 -----------------------------------

-Adding sensors and the general configuration of BMON occur through the *Admin* interface.
+Adding sensors and the general configuration of BMON occurs through the Admin interface.
 To access the Admin interface, navigate to ``<site URL>/admin/`` in your browser; for the AHFC BMON system, that URL is https://bms.ahfc.us/admin/.
 Once there, you will be presented with a Log In page.
 During installation of BMON on the web server, a *super user* account was created; that username and password can be used to initially log into the system.
-After the logging in as the superuser, you can create additional Users that can access the Admin interface, each with a different username, password, and editing privileges.
+After logging in as the superuser, you can create additional Users that can access the Admin interface, each with a different username, password, and editing privileges.
 These new Users are created in the *Users* section of the Admin interface.